CodeAlpha7/Docker-Software-Network-Functions/Open_VSwitch/Readme.md

 <br><br>

 ### Creating Virtual Switch using Open VSwitch
-We have created 2 containers based on previous image.
-Now start the Open VSwitch service using the command:
+We have created 2 containers based on previous image.<br>
+Now, open a new terminal and start the Open VSwitch service using the command:
 <pre><code> sudo /usr/share/openvswitch/scripts/ovs-ctl start </code></pre>
 <br>
 Create a virtual switch: